ata-nas/medicalrecord-microservices/appointment-service/README.md

 # Read Me First

 The following was discovered as part of building this project:

-* The original package name 'com.medicalrecord.appointment-service' is invalid and this project uses 'com.medicalrecord.appointmentservice' instead.
+* The original package name 'com.medicalrecord.appointment-service' is invalid and this project uses ' com.medicalrecord.appointmentservice' instead.

 # Getting Started

 ### Reference Documentation

 For further reference, please consider the following sections:

 * [Official Gradle documentation](https://docs.gradle.org)